Derekioh/SC2-ML/README.md

 The Goal of this project was predict who would win in a game of Starcraft II.
 Using ResNet-18, I trained the network on map images taken throughout matches between professional players.
 With this network, I achieved an accuracy of 64%.
 A more detailed writeup of the work can be read in the *final_paper.pdf*.

-The dataset of replays (included) is taken from the WCS Valencia 2018 tournament.
+The dataset of replays (included) is taken from the WCS Valencia 2018 tournament (406 replays).
 My code is broken up into two main parts:

 1. Data collection and processing (Ran in Windows)
 2. training and testing